schoolofcities/yellowknife/blog.md

 ![Map of property tax density](maps/tax-density-map.png)

 There's a clear pattern of more central areas, typically those that are higher density residential or zoned for mixed uses, having greater property tax revenue per square metre.

+UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUU.
 While we don't have data for it at the moment, it is generally the case that the more spread out dwellings are, the more budget needs to be allocated to service each dwelling on a per unit basis.

 Overall, we find that denser, mixed use, neighbourhoods are not only better in terms of climate impacts as shown in the maps above, but they are also more economically sound.
 Downtown Yellowknife particularly performs very well when it comes to fiscal productivity, especially when compared to more suburban residential areas.

 ## Access to Parks & Nature

 Outdoor public spaces, such as parks, benefit people and cities by promoting healthy physical activity, providing connection to nature, and are important spaces for social interaction.
-Yellowknife has a number of public parts and is also surrounded by natural lakes and terrain that provide space for outdoor activity across all seasons.
+Yellowknife has a number of public parks and is also surrounded by natural lakes and terrain that provide space for outdoor activity across all seasons.

 However, not all residents have equal access to such spaces.
 To see how access varies for residential neighbourhoods across the city, we estimated a metric which quantifies how much of the land nearby is natural publicly accessible open space.